 The third element of this offense is that the defendant possessed the narcotic substance with the intent to sell it.
 The word “sell” is not confined to a delivery of narcotics, which is paid for by someone else.
 Under Connecticut statute § 21a-240(50), a sale is any form of delivery, including barter, which is a trade of one thing for another and a gift of the narcotic substance, which does not require that the defendant received or expected to receive anything in payment or exchange for it.

 A “delivery” of a narcotic substance, insofar as that word applies here, means an actual or an attempted transfer from one person to another.
 The statutory definition of “sale”, includes “each such transaction made by any person whether as principal, agent, servant or employee.”
-So long as the defendant intended the sale to be carried out by one of his agents, servants or employees, the defendant will be legally responsible for the sale.
-Also, the element of delivery is satisfied even if the act or intent to act is carried out by someone else who is acting for him and under his control.
+So long as the defendant intended the sale to be carried out by one of their agents, servants or employees, the defendant will remain legally responsible for the sale.
+Also, the element of delivery is satisfied even if the act or intent to act is carried out by someone else who is acting for them and under their control.

 Quantity of Controlled Substance

-It has not yet been decided whether this means whether (1) the state must prove that the compound or substance contains one ounce or more of the controlled substance in its pure form, or (2) the compound or substance containing the controlled substance must weigh one ounce or more.
+In addition, it has not yet been decided whether this means whether (1) the state must prove that the compound or substance contains one ounce or more of the controlled substance in its pure form, or (2) the compound or substance containing the controlled substance must weigh one ounce or more.
 Also, the Supreme Court found it unnecessary to decide the question in the case in which it was raised, because the unchallenged evidence indicated that the compound or substance contained more than one ounce of pure cocaine.
-State v.
-Delossantos, 211 Conn.
+State vs. Delossantos, 211 Conn.
 258 (1989).